Repair or replace your boiler?

 Radiators are taking longer to heat up

 Do your radiators stay tepid or take hours to get hot?
 Is your water not heating up as quickly or getting as hot as it used to?
 Most modern boilers reach their maximum temperature quickly and produce heat almost instantly.
 If this isn’t happening, it could mean your boiler is on the way out.
 It could also mean your central heating system is filled with sludge.
-Dirty water circulating in the system could result in long-term problems with your boiler, so it’s time to get an engineer out to talk you through whether a boiler service and system flush might help, or whether a full replacement is on the cards.
+Dirty water circulating in the system could result in long-term problems with your boiler, so it’s time to get an engineer out to talk you through whether a boiler service and system flush might help or whether a complete replacement is on the cards.

 The boiler is making funny noises

 Your boiler will make a noise when firing up, but this should be no more than a low and constant hum that most of us won’t even notice.
 Banging, whistling, gurgling, clunking and whirring are not sounds you want to hear, as they could indicate several issues, from a broken valve to pump problems, or just general wear and tear.

 Leaking or dripping from the boiler